-The Rimington Trophy is awarded to the most outstanding center in NCAA Division I-A football.
+The Rimington Trophy is awarded to the most outstanding center in NCAA Division FBS football.

 Rimington Trophy Selection